3UU/wordpress-shariff-wrapper/shariff/readme.txt

 - fix title tag usage in some cases
 - fix rel to data-rel popup
 - fix round buttons in certain themes
-- fix flattr API to fetch counts again
+- fix Flattr API to fetch counts again
 - workaround to fix the wrong JSON answer of xing API
 - up to date with Heise code version 1.21.0 2015-11-06